Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Discussion

 \section{Discussion}

-The main take-away messages of this study are: \begin{itemize} \item users' interviews are activities that can trigger positive engagement in the involved users; \item different levels of engagement are experienced depending on the topic of the question, with topics such as \textit{privacy}, \textit{ethics} and \textit{usage habits} leading to higher engagement, and \textit{relationships} leading to larger variations of engagement; \item by combining biofeedback features into vectors and by training the Random Forest (RF) algorithm, it is possible to predict the engagement in a way that outperforms a majority-class baseline, with F1-measure of 63\% for valence and 65\% for arousal; \item using voice features only when training Support Vector Machines (SVM) and RF, performance are increased.
-Engagement can be predicted through voice features alone with F1-measure 70\% (valence, RF) and 71\% (arousal, SVM) \item the combination of biofeedback and voice features maximises the performance, with F1 measure 72\% (valence) and 72\% (arousal).
-In this case, the best performance is achieved with RF for arousal, and with SVM for valence. \end{itemize}
+The main take-away messages of this study are: \begin{itemize} \item product feedback interviews are activities that are associated with positive engagement of the involved users; \item different levels of engagement are experienced depending on the topic of the question, with topics such as \textit{privacy}, \textit{ethics} and \textit{usage habits} associated with higher engagement, and \textit{relationships} associated with larger variations of engagement; \item by combining biofeedback features into vectors and by training the Random Forest (RF) algorithm, it is possible to predict the engagement in a way that outperforms a majority-class baseline, with F1-measure of 63\% for valence and 65\% for arousal; \item using voice features only when training Support Vector Machines (SVM), performance is increased.
+Engagement can be predicted through voice features alone with F1-measure of 68\% (valence) and 71\% (arousal); \item the combination of biofeedback and voice features does not increase the performance, with F1-measure 68\% (valence) and 69\% (arousal).
+In this case, the best performance is achieved with SVM for arousal, and with RF for valence; \item the results suggest that voice features are the best option to achieve effectiveness while ensuring greater affordability of the set-up and lower intrusiveness.
+In other terms, one can effectively predict engagement using voice feature only, i.e., using a simple microphone for recording, and without resorting to biofeedback, thus avoiding the possibly uncomfortable sensation of being monitored with a wristband. \end{itemize}

-In the following sections, we discuss our results in relation to existing literature and outline possible applications and timely avenues of research that are enabled by the current study.
+In the following sections, we discuss our results regarding engagement raised by the different interview topics, compare them with existing literature, and outline possible applications and timely avenues of research that are enabled by the current study.